Christmas Pud Girl (sixpence surprise)

 Artist's notes on style, materials and inspiration:

-These girls have another surprise up their sleeve - a lucky sixpence.
+This girl has another surprise up her sleeve - a lucky sixpence.
 Sixpences (or 'tanners') were a popular coin that signified good fortune - in Britain a bride on her wedding day should wear 'something old, something new, something borrowed, something blue and a sixpence in her shoe'.
 First minted in 1551, and originally made from silver, they were last struck for everyday use in 1967, but stayed in circulation until 1980.
 After Britain decimalised in 1971, the value was converted to be worth 2 1/2 pence.

 From the Victorian era onwards, it became tradition to mix a threepence or sixpence into the ingredients when preparing a Christmas pudding.
 Prepared on Stir-up Sunday, the last Sunday before the start of Advent, the coin would be placed into the mixture, then the mixture was stirred by every member of the family.
 When it came to eating the pudding on Christmas Day, whoever found the sixpence in their slice would receive good luck in the year to come.